September 20, 2018

 Aligning the LEDs with the case’s top and the breadboard was one of the more challenging things I’ve accomplished at ITP so far.

-Finally, I had a finished product (video of Ashley playing the reaction timer game):
+Finally, I had a finished product.

 My physical computing blog post already includes some thoughts on how I would improve the game’s behavior, but here are some thoughts on how I could improve the fabricated casing for the game: